 Adversaries can often obtain valuable information from the identifier alone.
-For example, knowledge of the EPC manager ID and object class bits may reveal the make and model of a tagged object in a container.
+For example, knowledge of the EPC manager ID and object class bits may reveal the make and model of tagged objects in a container.
 If individual items or boxes of items are tagged, the quantities may also be discernible.
 An adversary might target containers based on their contents.